Where do I go to obtain KIA warranty and service?

-Should any defect be caused by or be attributable to any modification not carried out at the direction of Kia, the Kia New Vehicle Warranty will not cover any part, component, assembly, equipment or accessory used in the modification, nor any part, component, assembly, equipment or accessory that has been damaged due to a failure which is attributable to the modification.
+Should any defect be caused by or be attributable to any modification not carried out at the direction of KIA or KMAu, the KIA New Vehicle Warranty will not cover any part, component, assembly, equipment or accessory used in the modification, nor any part, component, assembly, equipment or accessory that has been damaged due to a failure which is attributable to the modification.

-• You comply in all respects with the manufacturers recommendations when using towing hitches, load levelling devices and similar towing related equipment.
+- You comply in all respects with the manufacturer’s recommendations when using towing hitches and similar towing related equipment.

-- Where the towing is to be performed, and
+- Where the towing is to be performed;

-- The vehicle’s specifications (including engine capacity and transmission type).
+- The vehicle’s specifications (including engine capacity and transmission type); and

 Can I convert my vehicle to use LPG?

 The use of LPG on an engine not specifically designed for use with this type of fuel may lead to excessive wear, drivability concerns and engine management issues.